Panmind/jquery-ajax-nav/README.md

 > rackup -p 8080

-Poin your browser to localhost:8080 and click around:
+Point your browser to localhost:8080 and click around.
+Source files are in the demo/ directory.

 Core
 ----